-At times founders are too eager to jump to the development phase and have their startup idea as a reality.
+At times founders are too eager to jump to the development phase and make their startup idea a reality.
 Although, it may not be the best practice.

-Development involves times, effort, commitment, and money.
+Development involves time, effort, commitment, and money.
 4 of the most crucial things for any startup’s initial days.
-More so because in 80% of such cased founders are unaware of the dynamics of the real-time challenges and hence are back within 6 months of being operational with new requirements or change inflow.
-Which costs them another handsome amount and loss of time to develop.
+More so because in 80% of such cases, founders are unaware of the dynamics of the real-time challenges and hence are back within 6 months of being operational with new requirements or change inflow.
+Which costs them another handsome amount and a loss of time to develop.

 The advantage of starting offline is that you form a much stronger base.
-Theory and practicality differ like “Yanny and Laurel”, there will be surprised at each step.
+Theory and practicality differ like “Yanny and Laurel”, there will be surprises at each step.

-Diving into the actions, the first step always is to have thorough research on what to expect for the next 1 year in terms of turnover, revenue, company growth, challenges, customer acquisition, and all the other factors that matter.
+Diving into the actions, the first step is to conduct thorough research on what to expect for the next 1 year in terms of turnover, revenue, company growth, challenges, customer acquisition, and all the other factors that matter.

-Once the research is completed break your plan on a monthly basis just to keep a measure of how different can the reality be from the expectation.
+Once the research is completed break your plan every month just to keep a measure of how different can the reality be from the expectation.
 It will be huge learning and it will grow you as an Entrepreneur.
-The early days are the most important as the right practices prove to be really productive in the future stages of your startup idea.
+The early days are the most important as the right practices prove to be productive in the future stages of your startup idea.

 This is the single most important step as it is a direct measure of 3 things: